 Q&A: Strategy and Infrastructure in a Changing World

-With COVID-19 changing our world, associations are faced with tough choices on how to innovate through change.
+With COVID-19 giving us a quickly changing world, associations are faced with tough choices on how to innovate through change.
 RGI President Leslie Murphy, FASAE, CAE, outlines how associations can take this moment to analyze their operations and thrive in the future.

 Q: Due to COVID-19, many associations have seen seismic shifts in their market size and the way in which their members operate and interact.
 Many may find their strategic plans and goals seem irrelevant or outdated as they deal with this forced reality.
 Where should associations start in addressing this challenge?